kaylagordon/swapi/README.md

 # SWAPI (Star Wars API)
 ## Kayla Wood
 ### Mod 3 Solo Project
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and fetched from the [Star Wars API](https://swapi.co/documentation).

 ### About

+### Instructions
+1. Clone down this repo.
+2. Move into the directory by wntering `cd swapi`.
+3.

+### Project Goals
 - Write squeaky clean, well refactored code using ES6 syntax.
 - Make informed design decisions to create a user-friendly application.
 - Keep state based components to a minimum and leverage more functional components.